 The few Taekkyon joint locks that do exist, involve locking of joints, striking of joints, and unbalancing one’s opponent.
 These are usually applied simultaneously with throwing and wrestling techniques.

-These techniques are not dissimilar to those of Hapkido, Jiujitsu, Aikido, AikiJiujitsu, or the modern martial arts of Krav maga and Systema.
+These few techniques are not dissimilar to those of Hapkido, Jiujitsu, Aikido, AikiJiujitsu, or the modern martial arts of Krav maga and Systema.